 Dornbracht tightly controls its retail outlets.
 It sells only through authorized dealers and designer showrooms, and does what it can, to discourage internet sales.
 In a 2010 interview, the company's CEO Andreas Dornbracht commented that

 "[W]e still have a big challenge with the internet.
-We are trying to do everything to limit the access of online dealers to our products, but we have to play by the legal rules.
-So we have to try and discourage online dealers and support our showroom retailers better than ever with training, advertising materials and advice on how they should be realign with the internet issue."
+We are trying to do everything to limit the access of online dealers to our products but we have to play by the legal rules.
+So we have to try and discourage online dealers and support our showroom retailers better than ever with training, advertising materials, and advice on how they should be realigned with the internet issue."

 In North America, the company sets minimum selling prices for its products and does not permit authorized retail outlets to sell its faucets below those minimum prices.
 According to the Supreme Court in Legin v.
 PSKS, this is not price fixing (although 100 years of prior case law said that it is).

 The company also tightly controls the number of authorized retailers it permits in a market.
 It has not hesitated to close unproductive or uncooperative dealerships and showrooms, reducing the number in the U.S. from a high of 450 to about 200 today.
 (To find a distributor near you, check the company website which features a dealer locator.)